loann-rio/mazeGenerator/README.md

 To make the maze easier, there is a small chance of breaking a wall between two visited cells.

 # solving
-to solve the maze, A* algorithm is used
+to solve the maze, dijkstra algorithm is used